Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 end

-During profiling, we discovered that Rails spent up to 40% of its execution time inside JSON.parse when processing large batches of embeddings.
-We were spending more CPU power parsing strings than executing business logic.
+During profiling, we discovered Rails spent up to 40% of its execution time inside JSON.parse when processing large batches of embeddings.
+We were spending more CPU power parsing text than executing business logic.

-Rather than trying to parse JSON faster, we eliminated JSON serialization of the embedding vector itself.
+Rather than trying to parse JSON faster, we eliminated it entirely for the embedding vectors.

-We serialize the float array as a raw binary buffer, then encode that buffer into a single Base64 string.
-Base64 introduces about 33% size overhead compared to raw binary, but it lets us embed binary data safely inside standard JSON payloads—no changes to content-type negotiation, no custom binary HTTP framing, no breaking changes to existing API consumers.
+We serialize the float array as a raw binary buffer, then encode that buffer into a Base64 string.
+Base64 adds a 33% size overhead compared to raw binary, but it lets us embed binary data safely inside standard JSON payloads.
+We get binary performance without changing content-type negotiation, custom HTTP framing, or breaking standard JSON consumers.

 1. Python Inference Server (Encoding)

-Instead of calling .tolist(), we extract the raw bytes from the underlying C-contiguous memory block:
+Instead of calling .tolist(), we extract the raw bytes from the underlying C memory block:

 import base64